Leadership Skills for MedTech Founders and CEOs

 Activate: Laser-focused execution and flow

-The “sage perspective” is summed up by the conviction that every challenge hides a gift or opportunity—a belief Sheth illustrated with a memorable story about adversity turning unexpectedly to advantage.
+The “sage perspective” is summed up by the belief that every challenge hides a gift or opportunity.
+Sheth illustrated this with a memorable story about adversity unexpectedly turning into advantage.

 Practical Applications: How Mindset Tools Build Real-World Leadership Skills